iamsatar/calorie-tracker/README.md

 ## 📞 **Support**

-For support, email [your-email] or create an issue in the GitHub repository.
+For support, email [iamsatarofficial@gmail.com](mailto:iamsatarofficial@gmail.com) or create an issue in the GitHub repository.

 ---